deluan/techbeats/source/_posts/2010-10-04-calling-the-correct-grails-version-automatically-from-command-line.markdown

 Now that I decided to organize and publish some of my code/hacks here, I thought it would be a good thing to republish here my Grails caller script.

-I work and mantain various Grails projects at the same time, and some of them uses versions of Grails as old as 1.0.3!
+I work on and maintain various Grails projects at the same time, and some of them uses versions of Grails as old as 1.0.3!
 So the question is: How to call the right version of grails command for a given project, the version that the project was created with?
 <!-- more -->